-Recording an extra help plan or a family help assessment and plan or screening tools started by your agency partnershipfamilyhelp@cheshireeast.gov.uk heshire East Safeguarding Children's Partnership
+Recording an extra help plan or a family help assessment and plan or screening tools started by your agency partnershipfamilyhelp@cheshireeast.gov.uk

 These documents will be loaded onto the early help module case management system for tracking purposes and to support assessment of risk where further concerns are raised.
 As per above, it also means we can signpost other professionals to plans already open to avoid duplication.

-As per current guidance, any completed child exploitation screening tools must be sent through to ChECS for review.
+As per current guidance, any child exploitation screening tools must be sent through to ChECS for review.